Los Angeles Basin Geological Society Student Educational Scholarship

 In the last couple of years, LABGS has established a scholarship program in conjunction with the PSAAPG Educational Foundation.
 This scholarship program is to assist undergraduate and graduate students in the geological and earth sciences within our regional area with their educational needs.

-This year, our scholarship program plans to award up to 10 scholarships ranging in amounts from $250 to $1000.
+This year, our scholarship program plans to award about 10 scholarships ranging in amounts from $500 to $1000.
 The awards will be based on merit and need and awarded to selected undergraduate and graduate students that meet our eligibility requirements.
 The awarded money must be used to advance the student’s education in geology and the related earth sciences.
 It may be used for tuition at a 4-year degree-granting (BS, BA, or graduate) California college or university.
-Scholarship funds may also be used for tuition at Summer Geology field camp, text books, and related supplies required for all students for their particular course or degree work.
-In order for the scholarships to be tax-free IRS rules state the funds cannot be used directly for travel, room and board, research, equipment not required of all students in any particular course or degree program, to pay clerical help, or student loan payments.
+Scholarship funds may also be used for tuition at Summer Geology field camp, text books, and related supplies required for all students.
+Due to IRS rules the funds cannot be used directly for travel, room and board, research, equipment not required of all students in any particular course or program, student loan payments, or to pay clerical help.

 • Student enrolled in a 4-year program leading to a BA or BS degree or in a Graduate program leading to a MS or Ph.D. degree with a student AAPG chapter or in the process of establishing a student AAPG chapter.